10 Excellent Restaurants Near St. Paul’s

-The vast, open, industrial(ish), warehouse(ish) space is said to be inspired by its east London(ish) location.
+The vast, open, industrial(ish), warehouse(ish) design of the St. Paul’s restaurant is said to be inspired by its east London(ish) location.
 Reclaimed furniture, vintage armchairs and leather banquettes litter the room, leading up to a big open kitchen at the back where the theatre happens.
 The energy here parallels that of a buzzy New York brasserie.

-This is echoed in the menu which is available from breakfast ‘til late.
-Expect plates with serious wallop, including wagyu meatballs and spicy tuna tartare to start; followed up by beef wellington for two to share; and a selection of rare breed steaks available per 100g that are scorched on a Josper grill.
-READ MORE
+This is echoed in the menu, which is available from breakfast ‘til late.
+Expect plates with serious wallop, including wagyu meatballs and spicy tuna tartare to start; followed up by beef wellington for two to share; and a selection of rare breed steaks available in 100g increments that are scorched on a Josper grill.

 Brigadiers | 7 minutes’ walk